Together We Give Hope

 Crisis Centre’s suicide to Hope facilitators are experienced mental health professionals with strong facilitation skills and an in-depth knowledge of suicide prevention, intervention, and postvention.

-Book suicide to Hope for your organization.
+Book suicide to Hope for your agency or community/inquire about organization group rates.

-safeTALK Training for Trainers (in-person)
+safeTALK Training for Trainers (In-Person)

 What’s it about?